dwheelerau/202301motiur/README.md

 sudo docker run --gpus all -it -v `pwd`:/project dwheelerau/hawkweed:ubuntu2004 /bin/bash -c "cd /project && bash /build/202301motiur/yolov5/test-gpu.sh"
 ```

+# Using the python script directly for image inference
+The following provides several ways of using the model for hawk weed inference.

-# Running inference using the python script on the test data
+## Running inference using the python script on the test data

 ```
 # cpu